Myron MacKenzie’s Meat

 On the good butcher, Myron MacKenzie.

-Went her hands down her panties in frenzy.
+Went both hands down her pants in a frenzy.

 As she watched him smear blood ‘cross his apron of white,